 Kids need routines and structure.
 Knowing what they are going to do every day gives them a sense of security.
-Kids are constantly being been bombarded by a barrage of challenges, from learning to be more independent to mastery various skills that are required as they grow and become more independent.
+Kids are constantly being bombarded by a barrage of challenges, from learning to be more independent to mastering various skills that are required as they grow and become more independent.

 Free Printable Routine Charts

 Life is Easier

 Routine and structure will make your child’s life easier and provide the tools needed to cope.
 Tidying their rooms will ensure that they find their belongings when they need them.
 Doing their homework will ensure that they never fall behind with their schoolwork and suddenly find themselves unable to keep up with the class which is both stressful and bad for their self-esteem.

 When kids are in a routine, they brush their teeth, take a shower, or get into bed without you having to constantly nag.
 You might need to let them know that it is time to stop playing and start their evening routine, particularly if they are too engrossed in their game even to notice the time.
 Evening routine becomes a habit, and you don’t need to nag every stage of the process.

 Kids learn how to perform basic tasks such as making their bed, packing their school bags, putting their dirty clothes in the wash.
 This will enable them to become independent human beings and take care of their own basic needs.
 Later on in life, when they step out of the secure home that you have provided for them, they will not suddenly have to learn necessary skills that should come naturally to young adults.

 - Going to sleep at a reasonable time every day will ensure that kids get the rest that they desperately need to grow and develop.

 - Brushing their teeth twice a day ensures great dental health.